forestgrape/coronavirus/index.md

 * mucus clearance
 * protecting layers: dead cells on the epithelium (e.g. skin)

-### cell tropism
+### metabolic tropism
-#### matching receptor
-To enter a cell a virus uses its spike protein, which first serves as a grappling hook by binding to a receptor on the cell membrane.
-Next the virus needs to pass the cell membrane, this step is often initiated by cleavage of the spike protein which then turns into a 'key' for fusion with the cell membrane.
-#### enviromenment around the cell
-* The spike proteins of coronaviruses needs to be primed which usually means cleaved for cell entry.
-This cleaving can require proteases and the right physiological conditions[Holmes](#holmes).
+[in work]<br>
+According to my literature readings few is known about how coronaviruses behave in different cell types. [todo: search&read]

-#### right environment inside the cell
+#### conditions inside the cell
 * The cell environment shouldn't deactivate the virus or alarming the immune system to do so.
 * The cell should be able to produce lots of virions and thus should have a performant metabolism.

+### cell tropism
+The overall cell tropism is the combination of the [virion tropism](#virion-tropism) which determines cell entry and the [tropism in the metabolic](#metabolic-tropism) phase which determines the changes in the cells metabolism induced upon viral entry.

+#### cell tropism of sars-cov-2
+* efficient replication
+    - alveolar type 2 cells
+    - alveolar macrophages
+* infection but no replication
+    - dentritic cells [check: if ace2 expressed]
+#### entry but no infection
+#### no entry
+* cells no expression ace2